Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Discussion

 \subsection{Perspectives}

-The adaptive moving mesh technology presented in this study relies on the choice of the monitoring function along with several free real parameters.
+The adaptive moving mesh technology presented in this study relies on the choice of the monitor function along with several free real parameters.
 Numerical experiments show that the method performance may depend crucially on the choice of these real numbers.
 Consequently, it would be highly desirable to obtain some theoretical estimations of the optimal choice of these parameters at least in the case of the simplest linear advection equation \eqref{eq:adv}.
 It constitutes one of the main challenges raised by our study.
 In the absence of such theoretical indications, one might envisage extensive numerical studies in order to issue some practical recommendations on how to choose reasonable values of parameters.
 Most probably the case of nonlinear systems of conservation laws will remain essentially empiric in the foreseeable future due to the important theoretical difficulties in its analysis.

-From more practical point of view, the predictor-corrector schemes \emph{on moving grids} presented in this study have to be generalized at least to two-dimensional case as it was done for the Godunov scheme in \cite{Azarenok2003}.
+From a more practical point of view, the predictor-corrector schemes \emph{on moving grids} presented in this study have to be generalized at least to two-dimensional case as it was done for the \textsc{Godunov} scheme in \cite{Azarenok2003}.
+We already reported an implementation of moving grid technique in two space dimensions for an elliptic problem in \cite{Khakimzyanov2018}.
 Moreover, the spatial adaptivity has to be coupled with time-adaptive strategies such as the PI step size control \cite{Hairer2009} in order to achieve the full adaptivity.

 Finally, there is another goal behind this study.
-Ultimately, we would like to generalize moving grid methods to some dispersive wave equations \cite{Dutykh2011a}, which are going to be addressed with the operator splitting approach.
+Ultimately, we would like to generalize moving grid methods to some dispersive wave equations \cite{Dutykh2011a}, which are going to be addressed with the operator splitting approach along the lines sketched in \cite{Khakimzyanov2016}.
 In this way, the hyperbolic part would be addressed with methods outlined above.
 The particularity of dispersive wave equations is that they possess localised solitary wave solutions.
 In other words, all the dynamics is concentrated in small portions of space, which move perpetually.
 Consequently, the grid redistribution techniques seem to be the natural choice to simulate complex solitonic gas dynamics \cite{Dutykh2014d}.